alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

   behaviors:
     > by the omission of any explicit definition of behavior.

-* gcc's behavior: given the nature of this UB, no concrete test is performed.
+* One of gcc's possible behaviors: given the nature of this UB, no concrete test is performed.
 Theoretically, results could vary depending on where the pointer currently points to and whether a '\0' is near the bound of the c-string.

 ### [5.
 Use of uninitialized unsigned integer](./05_use-of-uninitialized-variable)